tsuru/mysqlapi/README.md

 There are three modes to configure the API usage behavior:

 - `shared`: this configuration forces all applications to share the same mysql installation, in this mode, mysql API will create a new user and a new database when added/binded by an app.
 - `dedicated (on-demmand)`: every app using mysql will have a single vm for it's usage, in this mode, mysql API will create a vm, install everything needed to run mysql based on a predefined AMI and create a user and password.
 - `dedicated (pre-provisioned)`: every app using mysql will have a single MySQL instance, pre-provisioned.

 Everything that is needed by the application to connect with mysql is provided automatically by tsuru, using environment variables, e.g. when you add/bind your app with mysql service, tsuru will export all environment variables returned by mysql API.

 Shared Configuration
 --------------------

 To run the API in shared mode, is needed to have a mysql installed and export two enviroment variables.

 One variable is to set the mysql host.
-If the shared mysql database is installed in the sabe vm that the app is, you can use `localhost` for `MYSQLAPI_SHARED_SERVER`, but you'll also need to set up a externally accessible endpoint to be used by the apps that are using the service:
+If the shared mysql database is installed in the sabe vm that the app is, you can use `localhost` for ``MYSQLAPI_SHARED_SERVER``, but you'll also need to set up a externally accessible endpoint to be used by the apps that are using the service:

     $ MYSQLAPI_SHARED_SERVER=mysqlhost.com
     $ MYSQLAPI_SHARED_SERVER_PUBLIC_HOST=publichost.com

-** Important: if your tsuru setup is using ELB, you shouldn't use it's address here, the LB keeps the connections alive, what will cause mysql to eventually fail, you should use your application unit address.

 Running the api
 ---------------